Way back in 2005 I purchased Quicken Mac OS to replace Dollars and Sense, which I had used since 1991. All was good.

 And when I first went to my bank, Quicken saw that I had several accounts and asked if I also wanted to add those and automatically download transactions.
 You bet!

 It updates automatically.
-But, if you want to make double sure you're up to the second with all your accounts, you just click an icon in the upper left menu bar.
+But, if you want to make double sure you're up to the second with all your accounts, you just click a Sync icon in the upper left corner.
 No log in needed.
-In seconds all your accounts are synced from the cloud.
+In seconds all your accounts are synced from the cloud and balances accurate.

 Goodbye MoneyDance.
 You were a port in a storm back in 2011.
 But the world has long, long passed you by.